jamwaffles/Tee/README.md

 ### JSON

 This adapter is bundled by default.
 Details on how to form a valid translation JSON file will be added here shortly.

+## Todo

+- Documentation on the wiki
+- Modify JSON adapter file format to have a small config section so fallback languages can be specified
+- Add support for multiple caching mechanisms.
+Will look into supporting most common existing caching libraries.
+APC(u) will come first.